Laurens-R/SyncToyNext/README.md

 - When running as a console app, press `q` to quit and gracefully shut down all watchers and sync operations.

 ### Running as a Windows Service
-1. Build the project and install the service using standard Windows service management tools (e.g., `sc.exe` or PowerShell).
+1. Build and publish the project as above.
+2. Install the service using standard Windows service management tools (e.g., `sc.exe create SyncToyNext binPath= "C:\Path\To\SyncToyNext.Client.exe --service [--config <configfile.json>]"` or PowerShell).
-2. Pass the `--config` argument if you want to use a custom configuration file.
+3. Start the service from the Services control panel or with `sc start SyncToyNext`.

 ### Configuration
 The configuration is stored in a JSON file (default: `SyncToyNext.config.json` in the app directory).
 It contains an array of sync profiles.
 Example: